Principality of Kiev: History

+Kievan Rus' period

+During the era of Kievan Rus', the princely clan was assumed to maintain the unity of the state under the reign of their senior who held the grand princely throne of Kiev; however, the state disintegrated due to rivalry between the clans.

-The region of the Kievan Rus' fragmented in the early 12th century and a number of semi-autonomous successor states arose.
-Kiev remained the core of the country and was the center of the spiritual life with the office of the Metropolitan of the Russian Orthodox Church in Kiev.
+The region of the Kievan Rus' fragmented in the early 12th century and several semi-autonomous successor states arose.
+Kiev remained the core of the country and was the centre of spiritual life with the office of the Metropolitan of the Eastern Orthodox Church in Kiev.

 Following the death of Mstislav I of Kiev in 1132, the semi-autonomous states were de facto independent and so led to the emergence of the Principality of Kiev as a separate state.